 This is a service of the Bureau of Consular Affairs, U.S. Department of State that allows U.S. citizens and nationals traveling and living abroad to enroll their trip(s) with the nearest U.S. Embassy or Consulate.

 Many countries, destinations, cruises, airlines, and events may require proof of covid-19 vaccination.
 There may be travel restrictions or negative covid test requirements.
 You can see more by selecting your cruise line here.
-Depending on date of travel you may be required to sign our pandemic travel waiver.
+Prior to travel you will need to sign our travel waiver.

 Visit your doctor and the “Travelers’ Health” section of Centers for Disease Control and Prevention (https://wwwnc.cdc.gov/travel/page/travel-vaccines) to see if there are recommended vaccines for your destination(s).
 You could also contact the Center for Disease Control and Prevention (CDC) via the International Travelers Information Line 1-877-347-8747.